VolkanSah/How-to-use-fcrackzip/README.md

 # Advanced tips and examples for using **fcrackzip**

 ## Introduction
 fcrackzip is a versatile tool for cracking password-protected zip files.
 Beyond the basic usage, there are several advanced techniques and tips that can help you use the tool more effectively.
+Is installed on Kali

 ## Installed Size
 81 KB